ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 null                = %x6e.75.6c.6c                ; null
 ~~~~

-The following table lists filter expression operators in order of precedence from highest (binds most tightly) to lowest (binds least tightly).
+{{tbl-prec}} lists filter expression operators in order of precedence from highest (binds most tightly) to lowest (binds least tightly).

 <!-- FIXME: Should the syntax column be split between unary and binary operators? -->